QuantumEden/eden-protocol/docs/budget_breakdown_internal.md

 # Eden Protocol Budget Breakdown – MVP Phase (v1.0)

-This document outlines the real-world costs of building Eden Protocol’s minimum viable product — combining symbolic architecture, trauma-informed design, and responsible AI acceleration.
+This document outlines the projected minimum real-world costs of building Eden Protocol’s minimum viable product — combining symbolic architecture, trauma-informed design, and responsible AI acceleration.

 This is a lean, founder-led build focused on purpose, not polish.